RaphaelIT7/gmod-holylib/docs/luapack.md

 - A connecting slot is pinned to the current immutable generation.
 - The client mounts and validates downloaded packs before sending `READY(generation, md5)`.
 - Only a ready slot receives tiny per-file stubs.
-A non-ready, expired, corrupt, downloads-disabled, or otherwise uncertain slot receives normal HolyLib/vanilla client Lua.
+The full init file first follows HolyLib's existing path so it can carry the bootstrap; after that, a non-ready, expired, corrupt, downloads-disabled, or otherwise uncertain slot is handed directly to the native `GModDataPack::SendFileToClient` implementation.
 - Every stub is an ordinary reliable `LuaFileDownload` for the requested file ID, so the Requesting Lua barrier advances.
 - Publishing creates the object and registers it in `downloadables` before replacing the one replicated manifest snapshot.
 - Old generations remain addressable until pins drain and their retention TTL passes.
 Content-addressed files remain on disk for operator/CDN cache policy.